-Figure 3: Climatological mean precipitation for July (based on GPCC's new Precipitation Climatology V.2020 focusing on the period 1951-2000, 0.25° resolution)
+Figure 3: Climatological mean precipitation for July (based on GPCC's new Precipitation Climatology V.2022 focusing on the period 1951-2000, 0.25° resolution)

-- The First Guess Monthly Product of the monthly precipitation anomaly is currently based on interpolated precipitation anomalies from more than 7,000 stations worldwide.
-Data sources are synoptic weather observation reports (SYNOP) received at DWD via the WMO Global Telecommunication System (GTS) and climatic mean (mainly 1951-2000, or other reference periods as described before) monthly precipitation totals at the same stations extracted from GPCC's global normals collection.
-An automatic-only quality-control (QC) is applied to these data.
-Since September 2003, GPCC First Guess Monthly precipitation analyses are available within 5 days after the end of an observation month.
-Main application purpose is to serve as input for near-realtime drought monitoring applications, e.g. by the GPCC, the FAO and the University of London Hazard Research Centre. - The First Guess Daily Product of daily precipitation totals is currently based on data from more than 7,000 stations with an automatic-only QC.
-Here, the relative anomaly (daily total to monthly total) is applied instead of the absolute anomaly of the monthly products.
-The daily relative anomalies at the stations are interpolated by means of an ordinary block Kriging scheme with one global variogram.
-Daily gridded relative anomalies are multiplied by the gridded monthly total (from the First Guess Monthly Product) to get the daily totals (Schamm et al., 2014).
-It is released together with the First Guess Monthly Product within 5 days after the observation month. - The Monitoring Product of monthly precipitation for global climate monitoring is based on SYNOP and monthly CLIMAT reports received near-real time via GTS from ca. 7,000 - 9,000 stations (after high level QC) and is available within 2 months after observation month.
+• The Monitoring Product of monthly precipitation for global climate monitoring is based on SYNOP reports received at DWD and CPC/NOAA and monthly CLIMAT reports received near-real time via GTS from ca. 7,000 -9,000 stations (after high level QC) and is available within 2 months after observation month.
 This is the GPCC product with the longest history: Operational monthly analysis started with the year 1986 and has continuously been updated every month since then as well as extended back to 1982.
-The analyses are based on automatic and intensive manual quality-control of the input data.
+The analyses are based on automatic and intensive manual quality control of the input data.
 The GPCC Monitoring Product is the in situ component of the satellite-gauge combined precipitation analyses of GPCP (Huffman et al. 1995, Adler et al. 2003, Adler et al., 2018) and of CMAP (Xie and Arkin 1997).
 It also supports regional climate monitoring.
 Figure 4 illustrates the heavy rainfall in Pakistan during the La Niña event in summer 2010.